19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Movement.md

 For creatures 2 [Sizes](../Core%20Procedures/Geometry.md#Sizes) larger than you, treat their space as [Difficult Movement](#Difficult%20Movement).
 If you end your [Turn](../Core%20Procedures/Turn.md) in their space, you make a [DC](../Core%20Procedures/DC.md) XX [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) [Check](../Core%20Procedures/Check.md) where XX is equal to 10 + their [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md).
 If you fail, you take damage equal to their [Level](../../Player%20Characters/Derived%20Statistics/Level.md) and fall [Prone](../Conditions/Prone.md) as they nearly crush you.

-*Note: You can move through allies freely.*
+*Note: You can move through an ally's space freely.*

 ## Variable Speed